pnp/List-Formatting/column-samples/multi-choice-icons/README.md

 # Text StartsWith Calling Codes

 ## Summary
-This sample demonstrates using the `indexOf` function (O365 only) to test if text starts with a given value.
+This sample demonstrates using the `indexOf` function (O365 only) to test if a text value starts with a given value.
 Using the international calling code at the start of a phone number, the correct country's flag is shown next to the phone number.
 The same nested conditionals are also used for the tooltip.

 ![screenshot of the sample](./screenshot.png)